terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

    | Entity object should persist irrespective of the lifecycle (start and stop of server) of application.
    | Mostly relational database is the permanent destination of Entity.
 However, NoSQL database, cache server, external system and file (shared disk) can also be the permanent destination.
    | The actual persistence processing is done using O/R Mapper API.
    | This role is implemented in the RepositoryImpl of the infrastructure layer.
-Refer to \ :doc:`InfrastructureLayer`\ for the details.
+Refer to \ :doc:`InfrastructureLayer`\  for details.

  .. figure:: images/repository_responsibility_2.png
     :alt: persist entity